All posts

 • Iterate on existing files instead of rewriting them

-If it can't do those, it's a fancier copy-paste from ChatGPT.
+If it can't do those three, it's a fancier copy-paste from a chatbot.

-You're a brand-new Roblox developer trying it out.
+You're brand new and trying things out.
 Start with the built-in Roblox AI Assistant.
-It's free, it's there, and it's enough to learn the basics.
+Free, already installed, enough to learn the basics.

-You want to ship a real game and you value iteration speed.
-Use a place-aware plugin like Revix.
-The time savings on multi-step tasks compound quickly.
-The first hour of complex work pays for the rest of the month.
+You want to ship a real game and value iteration speed.
+Use a place-aware plugin.
+The savings on multi-step tasks compound — that's the whole argument, and it's testable in an hour with the tests below.

 You want to generate a lot of 3D content.
-Any plugin built on Cube 3D will work — they all use the same model.
-The differentiator is whether the plugin handles persistence and asset upload automatically.
+Anything built on Cube 3D uses the same model, so output quality is similar.
+The differentiator is whether the plugin handles persistence and asset upload for you, or leaves you to do it manually.
+See How to Generate 3D Models for Roblox Studio With AI for why that matters more than it sounds.

 What to ignore in the hype

 • Demo videos.
-Demo videos cherry-pick the best 20 seconds.
+Demos cherry-pick the best 20 seconds.
 Try the tool yourself for an hour.

 • "Replaces developers."
 No current tool does this.
 They make developers faster.

-1. Build a basic leaderstats system with DataStore persistence.
-Test that data persists across studio restarts.
+1. Build a leaderstats system with DataStore persistence.
+Then restart Studio.
+Did the data actually persist?

 2. Generate a 3D model.
 Reload Studio.
-Did the model survive?
+Did the model survive, or did it vanish?

-3. Add an upgrade mechanic that touches both a server script and a UI.
-Did the AI place files correctly, or did it dump everything in Workspace?
+3. Add an upgrade mechanic touching both a server script and a UI.
+Did the AI place files in the right services, or dump everything in Workspace?

 4. Break something on purpose.
 Type WaitForChlid instead of WaitForChild.
-Can the AI find and fix it from the error message?
+Can the AI find and fix it from the error message alone?

 Pricing reality check

-All AI plugins cost money to run on the backend (inference isn't free).
-Some are subsidized, some pass costs through.
-Two pricing patterns:
+All AI plugins cost money to run on the backend — inference isn't free.
+Some subsidize it, some pass it through.
+Two common patterns:

-• Flat subscription. $X/month for unlimited or capped usage.
+• Flat subscription.
+A fixed monthly fee for a capped or unlimited amount of usage.

 The honest bottom line

-If you're shipping anything serious, the time savings from a place-aware AI plugin pay for themselves in your first project.
 The tooling has crossed the threshold where it's faster than doing it yourself for a lot of common Roblox tasks — scripts, 3D models, animations, UI scaffolding.
+It has not crossed the threshold where it designs a good game for you.

 • Free + simple needs → Roblox AI Assistant (built-in)

-• Serious solo developmentRevix or a comparable third-party plugin with place awareness
+• Serious solo developmentRevix or a comparable place-aware third-party plugin

 Or just try it: install Revix and see whether it earns the spot in your Studio.